grame-cncm/faustwebsite/_posts/2017-08-18-using-webaudio-api.markdown

 {% endhighlight %}

-A *startnoise* function that creates the Faust WebAudio node is defined with:
+A **startnoise** function which creates the Faust WebAudio node is defined with:

 {% highlight javascript %}